 Minimise excessive sun exposure

-Exposure to strong sunlight may increase the risk of developing excessive scarring, including hyperpigmentation.
-You should make sure to fully cover your surgical incisions and apply SPF 50 sunscreen if you decide to go outside.
+Exposure to strong sunlight may increase the risk of excessive scarring, including hyperpigmentation.
+If you decide to go outside, you should make sure to fully cover your surgical incisions and apply SPF 50 sunscreen.

 Take at least one week off work

-We would recommend taking a minimum of one week off work to rest and recover at home.
-For physically demanding occupations, it may be better to take two weeks off work to avoid excessive exertion, which could affect healing and recovery.
+We recommend taking at least one week off work to rest and recover at home.
+It may be better to take two weeks off work for physically demanding occupations to avoid excessive exertion, which could affect healing and recovery.

 Make sure to attend your postoperative appointments

-It is vitally important to attend all of your postoperative review appointments with your nurse and surgeon to make sure your healing is being actively monitored.
+Participating in all your postoperative review appointments with your nurse and surgeon is vital to ensure your healing is being actively monitored.
 This helps to minimise the risk of complications.

 Recovery timeline after gyno surgery